CYN SILVA ART

 ABOUT CYN SILVA

 Cyn Silva's unique style utilizes large-scale canvas “to make an impact on the viewer” and her pieces have electric essentalism that attract many of her art followers.
 Specializing in Client Commissioned Art pieces, commissions are an incredible way to document one's spirituality and feelings.
 Cyn does not mass produce and feels one of a kind pieces are unique to the Art Collector.
-This is what makes Art Unique.
-Offering a limited edition of 1-7 very rarely and depends on the piece of art.
+This is what makes Art Unique!
 When painting Landscapes, she paints en plein air (in the outdoors) allowing her to capture “the true colors of nature with the most accurate lighting on the subject matter”.

 An artist since the age of 12, Cyn Silva studied private art theory with the late D. D’Ovalle of Carmel for seven years, sold original art to designers, and exhibited in fine galleries while still in high school and throughout college.
 She attended the Academy of Art University in San Francisco where she studied architecture and graphic design setting her on the path to pursue her life-long passion to be an artist in high demand.